 Ceramics are the latest in a series of new materials earmarked for use as fibres.
 Many of them are oxides, with similar drawbacks as properties and drawbacks as glass, carbon and basalt fibres; usually have a very high melting temperature, which increases the difficulty of manufacture and hence the ecological impact.
 All these new fibres are ecologically very damaging in comparison with the more traditional ones.
 However, production is deemed necessary because of their highly unusual properties, such as heat resistance.
 Demand for such fibres comes from the space industry or the military that could not be met in any other way.
 However, it seems that the environment being sacrificed to meet a need that would not be regarded in many quarters as strictly essential.

-The limited stocks of physical and biological resources found on earth is often described as “nature capital”; within this, terms provide nature a series of services that benefit society and the economy.
-These natural assets, referred to as “natural capital.”
+The limited stocks of physical and biological resources found on earth are often described as “natural capital”; within this, terms provide nature a series of services that benefit society and the economy.
+These natural assets referred to as “natural capital.”
 The framework of Natural capital supply flows of ecosystem services and helps highlight the role of nature compared with other forms of capital (financial or manufactured capital).
-Nature capital is not only a value for humans, but roles and functions for other species; in addition, it communicates the value or benefits of nature to mankind natural capital is nonetheless, a useful concept to communicate the value or benefits of nature to mankind.
+Nature capital is not only a value for humans but roles and functions for other species; in addition, it communicates the value or benefits of nature to mankind natural capital is nonetheless, a useful concept to communicate the value or benefits of nature to mankind.
 More about Natural Capital

 Human capital generally refers to the well-being, health and productive potential of individual people and includes physical and mental health, education, motivation, and professional skills.
 Human capital elements do not only contribute to a happy and healthy society, but also improve the opportunities for economic development through a productive workforce